 Abstract:

 Respiratory toxicity and lung diseases caused by the adverse effects of drugs or chemicals are a serious public health problem and can even result in death.
-Drugs or chemicals can cause respiratory reactions that are not immediately obvious, the main symptoms being pneumonia, bronchitis, congestion, asthma and rhinitis.
-The primary objective of the study is to develop and validate a reliable and efficient binary classification model that can predict whether organic chemicals are respiratory toxic or non-toxic.
+Drugs or chemicals can cause respiratory reactions that are not immediately apparent, with the main symptoms including pneumonia, bronchitis, congestion, asthma, and rhinitis.
+The primary objective of this study is to develop and validate a reliable and efficient binary classification model that can predict whether organic chemicals are toxic to the respiratory system or non-toxic.
 By employing the Random Forest machine learning algorithm.
 This study developed a random forest (RF) model based on a large and diverse dataset to classify whether organic chemicals or drugs are respiratory toxicants.
-Indeed, the concerns regarding drug-induced respiratory remain a major cause of drug candidate failure in clinical trials, resulting in the high cost of bringing drugs to market.
-In addition, animal models for experimental determination of the respiratory toxicity of chemicals are very lengthy, costly and time-consuming.
+Indeed, the concerns regarding drug-induced respiratory issues remain a major cause of drug candidate failure in clinical trials, resulting in the high cost of bringing drugs to market.
+In addition, animal models for experimental determination of the respiratory toxicity of chemicals are very lengthy, costly, and time-consuming.
 It is therefore urgent to develop a theoretical model based on machine learning to qualitatively identify toxicants from a large dataset of drug/chemical compounds associated with respiratory system toxicity.
 However, it should be noted that the use of an excessive number of descriptors has the potential to increase the risk of overfitting, thereby reducing the model's ability to generalise.
 It is essential to implement more robust methods capable of capturing relevant information without burdening the model with unnecessary variables.
 In this study, the random forest machine learning method, combined with only nine descriptors, was used to build an efficient binary classification model for predicting the pulmonary or respiratory toxicity of chemicals.
-The global model of respiratory toxicity was validated using 10-fold internal and external test set validation to prove the predictive capability of the model.
+The global model of respiratory toxicity was validated using a 10-fold internal and external test set validation to prove the predictive capability of the model.
 RF model achieved a prediction accuracy of 76.66%

 and an AUC of 0.83 for the compounds in the test set.
 Our findings provide valuable insights for predicting chemical respiratory toxicity in early drug discovery and environmental risk assessment, underscoring that rigorous descriptor selection and model simplification are essential for enhancing predictive reliability under practical conditions.
 This study extensively explored the effectiveness of employing a random forest model and a few descriptors in an efficient and robust binary classification model.